Before diving into how to short Tesla, let’s get some context as to why one might consider that:

 Is there an ETF to short Tesla?

-Leverage Shares offers several exchange-traded products (Short & Leveraged Single-Stock ETFs) that enable investors to take a short position on Tesla.
+Yes, and we at Leverage Shares offer several exchange-traded products (Short & Leveraged Single-Stock ETFs) that enable investors to take a short position on Tesla.
 These products can be traded like any other stock of ETF via a normal brokerage account.

 The ETP tracks, excluding fees and other adjustments, seek to provide the daily performance of Tesla Inc shares.